novafacing/advent_of_angr/README.md

    the angr *knowledge base* and how we can use them to create very useful (and tractable) analyses of programs, even real world ones (woah!).
 We will look at some real code for this one and see if we can re-discover some known CVEs.

+## Miscellaneous ideas (not assigned a day yet)

+- Symbion, writing a backend (qdb?).
+- Using archr for complex environment setup.
+- Symbolic tracing and taint tracking.